econ122-f25/github-classroom-for-students/README.md

 3. **Download R** (https://cran.r-project.org/) and **RStudio** (https://www.rstudio.com/)

 4. **Setup options in Git.** We tell `Git` our name and email so it knows who to attribute changes to.
 While Git will still run without this step, you will receive an annoying warning message everytime you try to update your files.
-Use the following two commands to setup your name and email.
+In `Rstudio`, click on `Terminal` in the lower left pane and input the following two commands to setup your name and email.

     1.  `git config --global user.name 'Jane Doe'`
     2.  `git config --global user.email 'jane@example.com'`